-- Develop setting-appropriate intervention plans with measurable and achievable goals that meet clients/patients needs.
-Collaborate with clients/patients and relevant others in the planning process. - 2.
-Implement intervention plans that involve clients/patients and relevant others in the intervention process. - 3.
+1. Develop setting-appropriate intervention plans with measurable and achievable goals that meet clients/patients needs.

+Collaborate with clients/patients and relevant others in the planning process.
+Implement intervention plans that involve clients/patients and relevant others in the intervention process.
 Select or develop and use appropriate materials and instrumentation for prevention and intervention.
 Measure and evaluate clients/patients performance and progress.
 Modify intervention plans, strategies, materials, or instrumentation as appropriate to meet the needs of clients/patients.
 Complete administrative and reporting functions necessary to support intervention.
 Identify and refer clients/patients for services, as appropriate.
-Interaction and Personal Qualities 1.
-Communicate effectively, recognizing the needs, values, preferred mode of communication, and cultural/linguistic background of the individual(s) receiving services, family, caregivers, and relevant others.
-2. Manage the care of individuals receiving services to ensure an interprofessional, team-based collaborative practice.
+Interaction and Personal Qualities Communicate effectively, recognizing the needs, values, preferred mode of communication, and cultural/linguistic background of the individual(s) receiving services, family, caregivers, and relevant others.
+Manage the care of individuals receiving services to ensure an interprofessional, team-based collaborative practice.
 Provide counseling regarding communication and swallowing disorders to clients/patients, family,caregivers, and relevant others.
-4. Adhere to the ASHA Code of Ethics and behave professionally.
-Complete COMD-511, 512, 513, 514, 515, 522, 523, 524, 525, 526, 527, 528, 638, 641, 642, 643, 644, 648, 651, 656, 657.
+Adhere to the ASHA Code of Ethics and behave professionally.
+Master of Science in Speech Language Pathology COMD-511, 512, 513, 514, 515, 522, 523, 524, 525, 526, 527, 528, 638, 641, 642, 643, 644, 648, 651, 656, 657.

-MBA in Health Care Leadership Program Details (Online Option Available) Policy Students must maintain a cumulative grade point average of 3.0 for all MBA coursework, with no individual course grade lower than a C. Attendance All graduate business students are expected to attend all class meetings.
+MBA in Health Care Leadership (Online Option Available) Policy Admission Any student admitted into any graduate business program without an undergraduate business degree or business minor will need to complete MGMT-501 as a pre-requisite to the program.
+MGMT-501 may be taken concurrently with MGMT-512.
+Grades Students must maintain a cumulative grade point average of 3.0 for all MBA coursework, with no individual course grade lower than a C. Attendance All graduate business students are expected to attend all class meetings.
 However it is understood that busy professionals may have to miss a class.
 If a student is unable to attend a class, the student must contact the instructor and take responsibility to meet the class objectives.
 This makeup will ordinarily require additional written work.
 It is the duty of the students to make arrangements for missed work.
 Outside of class, students must be able to schedule their time carefully and condition themselves to meet the rigorous demands of the program.
 If more than one class meeting will be missed within a course, the student shall contact the instructor and/or the MBA director in advance to discuss whether the student should enroll in the course at another time.
 Transfer Credit Students may transfer up to nine graduate credits taken within the last 10 years from a regionally accredited college or university into the MBA program.
 Requests to transfer credits must be made in the student's first semester and accompanied by an official transcript from the institution at which prior credits were earned.
 Learning Outcomes Ability to create innovative business strategies and processes on the basis of systems thinking and sustainability within a global business environment Ethically lead change through individual, team, organization, and systematic collaboration Apply a strategic level of understanding of management, marketing, economics, quality control, budgeting, and informatics within health care to critically evaluate organizational issues within health care Communicate effectively with a high level of professionalism Master of Business Administration, Online Program MGMT 512, 525, 550, 584 or HMGT 584, 630, 635, 640, 650, 660, 685, 690, 695.
-Programs in the Dahl School of Business are accredited by the Accreditation Council of Business Schools and Programs, the leading specialized accreditation association for business education supporting, celebrating, and rewarding teaching excellence.